-Note: Profit covers the entire Connected Fitness segment.
-This includes several failed wearables, which would have increased the segment’s annual loss.
-We expect MyFitnessPal is not a loss making part of the segment, in 2014 CEO Mike Lee said it had been profitable for many years.
+Note: Profit for 2016 to 2019 covers entire Under Armour Connected Fitness segment.
+We expect MyFitnessPal was not a loss making part of the segment, in 2014 CEO Mike Lee said it had been profitable for many years.

 Source: Under Armour

 Note: It’s hard to determine how many of MyFitnessPal’s users are active.
 It uses similar terminology for downloads and users